sebastienb/llamb/README.md

 - 💬 **Conversation history** - Follow-up on previous questions with context
 - 🔄 **Continuous conversation** - Interactive chat mode for follow-up questions
 - 📄 **File handling** - Include file contents in your questions and save responses to files
+- 🌐 **URL content** - Fetch URL content using Jina Reader to include in prompts
 - 🔤 **Smart file extensions** - Automatically uses appropriate file extensions for code outputs
 - 📝 **Prompt templates** - Save and reuse common prompts to streamline frequent tasks
 - 🔄 **Multiple providers** - Support for OpenAI, Anthropic, Mistral, Ollama, and more